Eric Marcks

 Eric joined the Tokyo office of White & Case in 2007, where he represented Japanese companies in their overseas investments and commercial transactions around the world and global companies in their activities in Japan.

-Eric is ranked in the Asia-Pacific and Global Chambers guides (Corporate/M&A: International – the only lawyer at a domestic firm ranked in this category) (2019-2023), recognized as a “Leading Individual” in the Legal 500 guide (Corporate/M&A Independent Local Firms – the only international attorney recognized in this category) (2019-2023), and recognized in the Best Lawyers guide in the categories of Corporate/M&A (2020-2024) and International Business Transactions (2023-2024).
+Eric is ranked in the Asia-Pacific and Global Chambers guides (Corporate/M&A: International – the only lawyer at a domestic firm ranked in this category) (2019-24), recognized as a “Leading Individual” in the Legal 500 guide (Corporate/M&A Independent Local Firms (2019-24) and TMT (2024) – the only international attorney recognized in these categories), and as a “Notable Practitioner” in the IFLR 1000 (2023), he is listed in the Best Lawyers guide in the categories of Corporate/M&A (2020-24) and International Business Transactions (2023-24), and he was recognized as a “Leading Corporate & Commercial Lawyer of the Year – Japan” in 2023 by Acquisition International – Leading Advisor Awards.

 Eric is a part-time lecturer at Keio University Law School, where he teaches courses on venture capital and M&A, and he is a Vice-Chair of the Cross-Border Investment Committee of the Inter-Pacific Bar Association.